Valentine’s Day candy is here. And it’s not going away anytime soon.

 Plus, dark chocolate contains less sugar than milk chocolate.
 Add it all up, and dark chocolate is definitely a more smile-friendly gift than milk chocolate!

 Want to protect your teeth for Valentine’s Day and the treat-filled aftermath?
 Proper teeth care is important.
 For the holiday and the following days and weeks, it doesn’t hurt to brush your teeth an extra session per day.
 Also, you can drink more water, as this helps rinse your teeth of excessive sugar.
 Speaking of rinsing your teeth, you can also use an antiseptic mouthwash once or twice per day, too.

 As long as your brush and floss at least twice every day, all that Valentine’s Day candy and chocolate won’t be a problem.
 A disciplined, easy-to-follow dental care regimen is always the best protection against candy on Valentine’s Day, or any day!

 Of course, keeping these positive dental habits throughout the year is helpful for avoiding cavities and tooth decay.
 Get your habits in order during Valentine’s Day, and your smile won’t suffer during other snack-heavy, sugar-centric times like Halloween, Thanksgiving, Christmas, and other holidays.

-Visit Dr. Dental Today for a Post-Valentine’s Day Teeth Cleaning & More!
+Visit A Dentist Today for a Post-Valentine’s Day Teeth Cleaning & More!

 Despite a steady barrage of chocolate and other sugary treats, your dental health doesn’t have to suffer, especially if you have a solid dental plan in place.
 One of the best things you can do is visit your dentist on a regular basis.
-For Valentine’s Day and beyond, Dr. Dental is here for you and your family with comprehensive dental services, affordable prices, and the best patient care throughout the New England region.
+For Valentine’s Day and beyond, your dentists are here for you and your family with comprehensive dental services, affordable prices, and the best patient care.